-For every search or arrest involving the recovery of contraband evidence, the desk lieutenant or unit commander will review the circumstances of the encounter, including video from body-worn cameras, to assess the appropriateness of the seizure.
-The supervisor will memorialize that review in writing and will include an assessment of the circumstances under which the search was conducted, the evidence was recovered and/or the probable cause for the arrest was ascertained.
+For every search or arrest involving the recovery of contraband evidence, the arresting officer's Desk Lieutenant or Unit Commander will review the circumstances of the encounter, including video from body-worn cameras alongside the corresponding Incident Report (DP1:802), to assess the appropriateness of the seizure.
+The Supervisor will memorialize that review in writing and will include an assessment of the circumstances under which the search was conducted, the evidence was recovered and/or the probable cause for the arrest was ascertained.

-Supervisors will also review all relevant view recordings for all incidents where the supervisor suspects that the officers' conduct may not have complied with law and Division policy.
+Supervisors will also review all relevant view recordings for all incidents where the Supervisor suspects that the officers' conduct may not have complied with law and Division policy.

-In addition, supervisors will also review a random selection of video recordings of stops and detentions, searches and arrests amounting to at least 10 percent of all stops and detentions, searches and arrests.
+On a continuous basis, Supervisors will also review a random selection of video recordings of stops and detentions, searches and arrests amounting to a minimum of 10 percent of all stops and detentions, searches, and arrests.

-Upon reviewing videos of investigatory stops and detentions, searches, and arrests, supervisors shall submit an administrative report (DP1:1001) filed under the event number for the corresponding video reviewed by the end of their tour of duty, listing:
+Upon reviewing videos of investigatory stops and detentions, searches, and arrests, Supervisors shall submit an administrative report (DP1:1001) filed under the event number for the corresponding video reviewed by the end of their tour of duty, listing:

-- The event number - The name(s) of the officer(s) who recorded the video(s) and type of video they recorded (e.g. body worn camera video, in-car video, or both) - The reason for reviewing the video (e.g. recovery of contraband, stop, search, detention, arrest, suspected non-compliance with NPD policy or law)
+- The event number - The name(s) of the officer(s) who recorded the video(s) and type of video they recorded (e.g. body worn camera video, in-car video, or both) - The reason for reviewing the video (e.g. random review, recovery of contraband, stop, search, detention, arrest, suspected non-compliance with NPD policy or law)